devopspolis/invalidate-aws-cloudfront-distribution/README.md

 ## ✨ Features
 - ✅ Simple to use with comprehensive validation
 - ✅ Full or partial invalidation via path patterns
-- ✅ Automatic jq installation if not available
 - ✅ Smart AWS region detection
 - ✅ Support for both full ARNs and short role names
 - ✅ Optional wait for completion